mozilla-services/loads/docs/source/guide.rst

 Now let's run a series of 10, 20 then 30 users, each one running 20 hits::

-    $ bin/loads-runner loads.examples.test_blog.TestWebSite.test_something --hits 20 -u 10:20:30
+    $ bin/loads-runner example.TestWebSite.test_something --hits 20 -u 10:20:30
+    ...

 That's 1200 hits total.

+You can use all Requests API to GET, PUT, DELETE, POST or do whatever you need on the server.

+Don't forget to control all responses with assertions, so you can catch any issue that may occur on your service on high load.
+Most services will break with 500s errors when they can't cope with the load.

 Using Loads with ws4py
 ----------------------

 **Loads** provides web sockets API through the **ws4py** library.
-You can initialize a new socket connection using the **create_ws** method.
+You can initialize a new socket connection using the **create_ws** method provided in the test case class.

-Run the echo_server.py file located in the examples directory, then write a test that uses a web socket against it::
+Run the echo_server.py file located in Loads' examples directory, then write a test that uses a web socket against it::